zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported response types

-This entry defines the various response types that are supported by the Gluu server.
+This entry defines the various response types that are supported by the Gluu Server.
 The following combinations are possible:

 * code:
 * code id_token: